fizbin/immich-tz-fixer/README.md

 This tool has been so far tested and used only against Immich v2.3.1.

+## Prerequisite

+This requires that the program [exiftool](https://exiftool.org/) be installed and available on the `PATH`.

+It is a python script, so you will also either need python installed already or, as recommended in the next section, will want to install the tool [uv](https://docs.astral.sh/uv/).

 ## Installation

 The recommended way to run this tool is via [uv](https://docs.astral.sh/uv/); with that